-There are three areas where the circumstance of death shows a higher proportion for investigable deaths than for deaths that are not investigable.
+There are two areas where the circumstance of death shows a higher proportion for investigable deaths than for deaths that are not investigable.
 These are:

-- Suicide:

-- Alleged homicide; and
+- Suicide; and - Alleged homicide.

-- Accident other than motor vehicle.

 Longer term trends in the circumstances of death

 The CDRC also collated information on child deaths, using similar definitions, for the deaths it reviewed.
 The following tables show the trends over time in the circumstances of death.
 It should be noted that the Ombudsman's data shows the information for all notifications received, including deaths that are not investigable, while the data from the CDRC relates only to completed reviews.